GitMeder/kepler-prometheus-power/README.md

 ### Required Kubernetes Objects

-In this production pattern, ensure the following objects are present:
+In this production fork, ensure the following objects are present:

-- Registry Pull Secret for private image registry access.
+- `gitlab-registry-creds`: image pull secret for the private GitLab registry.
-- CA Secret for TLS trust of the central monitoring VM endpoint.
+- `vm-ca-cert`: CA secret for TLS trust of the central VictoriaMetrics endpoint.
-- Secret for Kepler external power query authentication.
+- `prompower-auth`: secret for Kepler external power query credentials.
-- Secret for vmagent `remote_write` authentication.
+- `vm-remote-write-auth`: secret for `vmagent` remote_write credentials.
-- Optional ConfigMap for node-to-device mapping, only required if node names do not match external device labels.
+- Optional `kepler-node-device-map`: ConfigMap for node-to-device mapping, only required if node names differ from external `device` labels.

 ### Example Node-to-Device ConfigMap (Optional Fallback Mode)